-Before you go any further, they have nothing to do with having a cold.
-Also, you should know there is no miracle cure for cold sores.
-If you have already contracted the virus that causes them, then you have joined the ranks of billions of other human beings on this planet with the virus.
+Before you go any further, cold sores have nothing to do with having a cold.
+Also, you should know there is no miracle cure for them.
+If you have already contracted the virus that causes them, then you have joined the ranks of billions of other human beings on this planet with the same virus.
 It is a very common but annoying problem; estimates vary from a sixty to ninety percent infection rate.
 Many people don’t even know that they have the virus and carry it their whole lives without an outbreak.
-Many people have outbreaks that last a few weeks on a semi-regular basis.
+Others have outbreaks that last a few weeks on a semi-regular basis.

 Besides the aesthetic concern of having an obvious, ugly, stigmatizing sore on your lips, there are other reasons to be concerned about cold sores.
 They can sometimes lead to fevers or secondary bacterial infections.
 They are also highly contagious, so you need to be cautious about your hygiene practices while you are openly shedding viruses.
 Some of us are still in that ten to forty percent who have yet to become infected (that we know of), and speaking for myself, I’d like to keep it that way.
 The following advice will help with that.